Moss temple (Saihoji) [苔寺 (西芳寺)]

 He was also an excellent planner of garden, then he created a good Japanese garden in this temple.

 This temple had been destroyed by fire by the civil war in 1467, but the buildings were rebuilt in the 16th to 17th centuries.

 Most of current buildings were rebuilt in the 20th century.

 Photo by Kyoto Free Photo

 Mosses in Saihoji

 After all, the feature of this temple is the moss-covered Japanese garden created by Muso Soseki.

 It is designated as a national extraordinary scenic beauty.

-To visit this temple, we must make a reservation with reply-paid
+To visit this temple, we must make a reservation by postcard or online.

-By route bus with route No. 73 or 83, about 53-59 minutes from Kyoto station to Kokedera-Suzumushidera terminal stop.
+By route bus (Kyoto Bus), about 1 hour from Kyoto station to Kokedera-Suzumushidera terminal stop.